agsb/6502.MINT/arch/6502/Notes.md

 _29/01/2025

-Compiling complete, less than 4k, need to review of functions and macros
+Rewrite Makefile and compiling complete, less than 4k, need to review of functions and macros

 _28/01/2025